In this section

 Function

-The module that provides functions to record messages from the Lua program to the log of the Dr.Web for UNIX Internet Gateways component which has launched the Lua program and the means of asynchronous execution of Lua procedures.
+Module that provides functions for writing messages from the Lua program to the log of the Dr.Web Gateway Security Suite component which has started the Lua program, as well as the means to run Lua procedures asynchronously

-The module that provides tools to request data from external sources by calling the Dr.Web LookupD module.
+Module that provides tools to query data from external sources using the Dr.Web LookupD module

-The module that provides an interface to match strings and regular expressions.
+Module that provides an interface to match strings with regular expressions

-The module that provides a table with the Dr.Web ICAPD configuration parameter values.
+Module that provides a table with the Dr.Web ICAPD configuration parameter values

 1.Functions